corefan/EdgeDetect-PostProcessingUnity/README.md

 Place the `EdgeDetect-PostProcessingUnity` folder anywhere in your project, and make sure that [Post Processing Stack v2](https://github.com/Unity-Technologies/PostProcessing/tree/v2) is in the project as well.

+You may also have to change the include path of `StdLib.hlsl` in `EdgeDetectNormalsPostProcess.shader`, depending on where you install the Post Processing Stack v2.
+By default it is set to `"Assets/PostProcessing/PostProcessing/Shaders/StdLib.hlsl"`.

 ## Usage

 The new effect should be available for a post processing profile under: